 Additionally, a Notes worksheet is provided to allow reporting institutions that so wish to explain the content of specific items in this schedule.
 If the BHC elects to provide additional data, this should include an explanation of the additional data and why it is provided.
 If the data links to data in other worksheets of the CCR schedule, then a clear data identifier must be provided such that worksheets may be merged if necessary (see counterparty identification details below).

-Data Formatting Instructions:
+Data Formatting Instructions

 Future time buckets (worksheet 2): The level of granularity of future revaluation time buckets should be at the level used to calculate CVA at the BHC, and should be as granular as available.